vfowler/accessibility-acceptance-criteria/WEB.md

 Given I navigate with a keyboard when I Tab to links and form controls then I can locate where I am on the page.

 ## AAC5 Semantic markup used appropriately
-Given I navigate with assistive technology when I encounter content which looks different then I can perceive this difference.
-E.g. heading structure, ordered and unordered lists.
+Given I navigate with assistive technology when I encounter content that looks different then I can perceive this difference.
+E.g. including (but not limited to) heading structure, ordered and unordered lists.

 ## AAC6 Form control labelling and inline errors
 Given I use a screen reader when I focus on form controls then I can understand what type of data is required.